MicrosoftDocs/azure-devops-docs/docs/build-release/apps/_shared/create-deployment-group.md

  ![Screenshot showing update to code](./_img/windows-deployment-group-setup.png)

-The script that you've copied to your clipboard will download and configure an agent on the VM so that it can receive new web deployment packages andd apply them to IIS.
+ The script that you've copied to your clipboard will download and configure an agent on the VM so that it can receive new web deployment packages and apply them to IIS.

 1. On your VM, in an **Administrator PowerShell** console, paste and run the script.

 1. When you're prompted to configure tags for the agent, enter **Y**, and then enter **web**.

 1. When you're prompted for the user account, press Enter to accept the defaults.

 1. When the script is done, it displays the message *Service vstsagent.account.computername started successfully*.

-1. On the **Deployment groups** page of the **Build & Release** menu, open the *myIIS* deployment group.
+1. On the **Deployment groups** page of the **Build & Release** hub in VSTS, open the *myIIS* deployment group.
 On the **Machines** tab, verify that your VM is listed.

  ![Screenshot showing update to code](./_img/windows-deployment-group.png)